steqeq/0000/docs/conceptual/cmake-packages.rst

 There are nearly a dozen ways to set these variables.
 One may be more convenient over the other depending on your workflow.
-Conceptually the simplest is adding it to your CMake configuration command on the command-line via ``-D CMAKE_PREFIX_PATH=....`` .
+Conceptually the simplest is adding it to your CMake configuration command on the command line via ``-D CMAKE_PREFIX_PATH=....`` .
 AMD packaged ROCm installs can typically be added to the config file search paths such as: